 While 愛 ài ‘to care for’ was reconstructed with *-t-s in Baxter (1992), the OC contrast between *-p-s and *-t-s was lost at a late stage of OC: if the rhyming of 愛 ài and 謂 *[ɢ]ʷə[t]-s > hjw+jH > wèi ‘say, tell, call’ in Ode 228 is based on a pronunciation in which the merger had taken place, 愛 ài may have had *-p-s earlier on, like 僾 ài.
 Accordingly Baxter and Sagart (2014) reconstructed 愛 ài as *[q]ˤə[p]-s, with square brackets around -[p] to convey the uncertainty between *-p and *-t.

 Shortly after the publication of their book, and independently from it, Norquest (2015) arrived at the Proto-Hlai reconstruction *ʔə:p ‘to love’.
-That form, not found in the other Kra-Dai branches, in Austronesian or Austroasiatic, is probably a Chinese loanword: it leaves no doubt that the root ending was *-p.
+He did not notice any connection to Chinese 愛 ài .
+Norquest’s *ʔə:p is not found in the other Kra-Dai branches, in Austronesian or Austroasiatic.
+It is probably a Chinese loanword: this leaves no doubt that the Chinese word’s root ending was *-p.

 Chinese root-final *-p is not reflected anywhere in the rest of Matisoff’s set: the likelihood that the Chinese form is related to the rest is nonexistent.
 The superficial resemblance between the Chinese and Karen forms is the fruit of convergence.

 Baxter, W. H. 1992.
 A Handbook of Old Chinese phonology.
 Trends in Linguistics Studies and Monographs 64.
 Berlin: Mouton de Gruyter.